In Association with Amazon.com

 Ortega's son Miguel was shot at in June 1936 in a Madrid street.
 By that that time he was a fervent anti-Republican.
 Unwilling to support either side during the Spanish Civil War (1936-39) or hold academic office under Franco, Ortega went with his family into voluntary exile in Argentina and Europe.
 In 1941 he became a professor of philosophy at the University of San Marcos, Lima.

 In 1948 Ortega founded with Julián Marías the Institute of Humanites in Madrid.
 Partly due to his ill health and lack of support the interdisciplinary institute was closed after two years.
-"Without me being able to find the cause, motive or pretext, the government has become rougher, not only with us, but with everyone," Ortega lamented in the early 1950s.
-"Along with this, although perhaps independent of that governmental attitude, the ecclesiastical censorship has been enormously extended in a way that we habe not seen for some time."
 During the postwar years, Ortega's literary production was uneven—his most ambitious efforts focused on concerns of humanistic education.
 In 1955 he was diagnosed of having an advanced stomach cancer.
-Ortega died in Madrid, on October 18, 1955.
-One year before he died, Ortega visited Britain to give a speech, but said before leaving: "For me this talk is a big nuisance because for some months I have been too ill and too bad-tempered to be bothered with anything, let alone something so little interest to me."
+José Ortega y Gasset died in Madrid, on October 18, 1955.
+One year before he died, Ortega visited Britain to give a speech, but said before leaving that he had been feeling ill and the talk was a big nuisance.

 In the 1920s and 1930s, under the spell of Ortega y Gasset, Bergson, Spengler, Keyserling and others, a reaction arose among intellectuals against the democratic and social enlightenment.
 The philosopher's attempt to make the "revolt of the masses" responsible for the alienation and degradation of modern culture, prepared indirectly way for fascism.
 Politically Ortega favored a form of aristocracy—culture is maintained by an intellectual aristocracy because the revolutions of the masses threaten to destroy the achievements of the elite, doctors and engineers, teachers and businessmen, industrialists and technologists.
 From the late 1920s Ortega's thought showed the influence of Martin Heidegger, whose major work, Sein und Zeit (1927, Being and Time) was later interpreted against his Nazi sympathies.